ci-lab-cz/easydock/docs/data_retrieval.md

 ## Enumerated Stereoisomer Handling

 !!! warning "Stereoisomer Limitation"
     `get_sdf_from_easydock` does not automatically select the best pose among enumerated stereoisomers.
+It treats all database records as independent.

-    **Workaround:** Use `easydock -o database.db --sdf` which handles this automatically.
+    **Workaround:** If needed, use `easydock -o database.db --sdf` which keep only the best enumerated stereoisomer.